fieldtrip/website/tutorial/headmodel_eeg_fem.md

 The figure shows that the channels are not aligned with the surface of the head.
 In FieldTrip, electrode and channel positions are [differentiated](/faq/how_are_electrodes_magnetometers_or_gradiometers_described), but the positions of the channels and electrodes should be the same for the alignment.
 Therefore, we will use electrodes and channels interchangeably.

-The electrodes can be aligned in two way
+The electrodes can be aligned in two ways

 - if there are anatomical landmarks which positions are known in the anatomical mri and also relative to the electrodes, we can automatically align the electrode positions with a few lines of script or

 - if the exact position of anatomical landmarks are not known relative to the electrodes, we visualize the surface of the head and the electrodes on the same image, and we transform, rotate and scale the electrodes until they fit to the head surface according to our visual judgement.

-Now, we will show how to do the alignment in both way
+Now, we will show how to do the alignment in both ways

 ### Automatic alignment

 First, we will align the electrodes automatically to the anatomical landmarks (to the fiducials: nasion, [left and right Pre-Auricular points](/faq/how_are_the_lpa_and_rpa_points_defined)) of the anatomical mri.
 The head model was created from the same mri, therefore the electrodes will also be aligned to the head-model.

-For the automatic alignment, we need three informatio
+For the automatic alignment, we need to know the following:

 - electrode positions
 - position of fiducial landmarks relative to the electrodes